vaquerizaslab/fanc/fanc-doc/klot-executable/klot_basic.rst

 The main argument of ``klot`` is a region specification.
-You can list one or more regions by region selector (of the form <chromosome>:<start>-<end>), or you can provide the path to a file with region information (BED, GFF, Kai-C object, ...).
+You can list one or more regions by region selector (of the form <chromosome>:<start>-<end>), or you can provide the path to a file with region information (BED, GFF, FAN-C object, ...).
 You can also mix the two.
 Regions will be plotted in the order they are listed with the next plot appearing after the previous one has been closed.